kanaka/mal/README.md

 The simplest way to run any given implementation is to use docker.
 Every implementation has a docker image pre-built with language dependencies installed.
-You can launch the REPL using a convenience target in the top level Makefile (where IMPL is the implementation directory name and stepX is the step to run):
+You can launch the REPL using a convenient target in the top level Makefile (where IMPL is the implementation directory name and stepX is the step to run):